IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system.md

             globalDeployments {
                 // Create the "Global" runtime deployment.
                 create(RuntimeDeploymentIdentifier.globalRuntime) {
                     // Apply the default runtime deployments.
-This deploys all IVI service hosts
+This deploys each IVI service host
-                    // implementations in separate processes.
+                    // implementation in a separate process.
                     useDefaults()
                     // Deploy the `accountsServiceHosts` in the same process. deployServiceHosts(inList(accountsServiceHosts))